 You can contact Nightline via phone (0121 472 4621 - this number can be found on the back of your Student ID), email, instant-messenger, or in person at St. Francis Hall on campus.
-They’re available 6pm - 8am during term time for phone calls and instant messages, until midnight during term time for drop-ins, and all year round by email.
+They’re available 6pm - 8am during semesters for phone calls and instant messages, until midnight during semesters for drop-ins, and all year round by email.

 Click here to find out more about Nightline.